Safely welcoming New Zealanders home

 Getting a voucher

-How you book your voucher has changed.
-Now, you enter a ‘lobby’ up to 1 hour before room release.
+Get your voucher by entering the virtual lobby up to 1 hour before room release.

 Everyone in the lobby has an equal chance of securing a room.
 Once the room release starts, everyone in the lobby will be moved into a queue.
 Your place in the queue is random.
 This means you do not need to keep refreshing your web browser, and you do not need to be the fastest to secure a room.